Vincent’s practice focuses on banking, employment and shareholder disputes as well as investigations.

 Vincent is on the faculty of the Singapore Institute of Directors (since 2015) and an advocacy trainer and facilitator at the Singapore Institute of Legal Education (since 2004).
 He was previously an adjunct faculty member of the School of Law of the Singapore Management University (2011 – 2018) and an adjunct faculty member of the Faculty of Law of the National University of Singapore (2004 – 2013).

 He serves as an independent director on the boards of Advancer Global Limited and Heartware Network, and he sits on the Board of Governors of Hometeam NS.

 Vincent graduated from the National University of Singapore with First Class Honours and received various academic prizes.
 He was awarded the Lee Kuan Yew Scholarship to complete his masters at Harvard Law School.
-Before joining Allen & Gledhill, he clerked for the Chief Justice of Singapore as a Justices’ Law Clerk.
+Before joining Allen & Gledhill, he clerked for the Chief Justice of Singapore.

 - Acted for Singapore’s central bank and financial regulator, the Monetary Authority of Singapore, on trial and appeal in an action for unauthorised trading which is a breach of the Securities and Futures Act.
 The appeal judgment is viewed as a landmark judgment on quantum of civil penalty.

 - Acted for a major corporate in a dispute against its former employees arising from various breaches of their fiduciary duties, post-employment contractual covenants and confidentiality obligations.